iprapas/iprapas.github.io/content/posts/python-virtualenv.md

 It is best practice to develop different projects with isolated packages.
 If that doesn't convince you, think about the case where you have to install different versions of a library, because of different dependencies.

-Important note: Personally, the most useful case is using python in an environment where I don't have sudo privileges.
+Personal note: For me, the most useful case is using python in an environment where I don't have sudo privileges.
 Virtual environments let me install almost every python library I need.
 When this is not enough, I suggest to have a look into containers (Docker).
 Maybe in a future post, I'll talk about them.

 ## Let's dive in